MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/user-account-management.md

 ## <a name="azure-active-directory-services"></a>Azure Active Directory-Dienste

-Azure Active Directory (AD) bietet umfassende Identitäts- und Zugriffsverwaltungsfunktionen für Office 365.
-Es kombiniert Verzeichnisdienste, erweiterte Identity Governance, Anwendungszugriffsverwaltung und eine funktionsreiche standardbasierte Plattform für Entwickler.
-Weitere Informationen zu Active Directory-Features in Office 365 finden Sie in diesem Blogbeitrag zum Thema [Branding der Anmeldeseite und Self-Service-Kennwortzurücksetzung für Cloudbenutzer](https://www.microsoft.com/en-us/microsoft-365/blog/2015/02/17/sign-page-branding-cloud-user-self-service-password-reset-office-365/).
-Hier erfahren Sie mehr über die [Azure Active Directory-Editionen Free, Basic und Premium](https://msdn.microsoft.com/library/azure/dn532272.aspx).
+Azure Active Directory (AD) brings comprehensive identity and access management capabilities to Office 365.
+It combines directory services, advanced identity governance, application access management and a rich standards-based platform for developers.
+To learn more about AD features in Office 365, see [Sign in page branding and cloud user self-service password reset](https://www.microsoft.com/en-us/microsoft-365/blog/2015/02/17/sign-page-branding-cloud-user-self-service-password-reset-office-365/).
+Learn more about the [Free, Basic, and Premium editions of Azure Active Directory](https://msdn.microsoft.com/library/azure/dn532272.aspx).

 ## <a name="feature-availability"></a>Verfügbarkeit von Funktionen